eemeli/yaml-docs/source/includes/_yaml_objects.md

 #### `new YAML.Document(schema)`

 A YAML Document will need to include a schema definition.
-Its constructor may thefore be called with a ready `schema`, or the `options` (see [`YAML.defaultOptions`](#yaml-defaultoptions)) required for its construction.
+Its constructor may thefore be called with a ready `schema`, or the `options` (see [Options](#options)) required for its construction.

 | Member        | Type                            | Description                                                                                                                                  |
 | ------------- | ------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------- |